perladvent/perldotcom/content/article/a-tour-with-net-ftp.md

       "pure-ftpd"
    ],
    "draft" : false,
-   "description" : "Install and configure a FTP server then access it with Net::FTP", "authors" : [
+   "description" : "How to write an FTP client in Perl", "authors" : [
       "thibault-duponchelle"
    ]